roshanrahman/chat-ui-demo/README.md

 ## Features

 - Adds a new message whenever you tap the screen
-- Three types of messages: One from the sender, one from receiver, and a centered message usually describing the date of conversation
+- **Three types of messages**: One from the sender, one from receiver, and a centered message usually describing the date of conversation
-- Image message support: Messages can have images with or without caption
+- **Image message support**: Messages can have images with or without caption
-- Written in Kotlin
+- Written in **Kotlin**
-- Clean, modern user interface, following material design guidelines
+- **Clean, modern user interface**, following material design guidelines
-- Offline screen pops up when you go offline and tap the screen
+- **Offline screen** pops up when you go offline and tap the screen

 ## Screenshots